lamak-qaizar/lamak-qaizar.github.io/docs/_drafts/2022-01-11-automobile-assembly-line-kata.md

 title:  "Automobile assembly line kata"
 tags: lean kata
 ---
-A practical workshop to learn about lean principles.
+This is the blueprint for practical workshop to learn about lean principles.
 We run a simulation of an automobile assembly line using LEGO blocks.
 If LEGO blocks are not available, the ideas of the workshop can be adapted to another form of assembly using other material.